Megan Timothy: Stroke

-After the death of her mother and the loss of her belongings in a fire, Timothy experienced a stroke in September 2003, at the age of 63.
+After the death of her mother and the loss of most of her belongings in a fire, Timothy experienced a stroke in September 2003, at the age of 63.
 The stroke was a result of an arteriovenous malformation and led to severe aphasia, rendering her unable to speak.
 With no family or financial means to support herself, she became a ward of the state and was temporarily housed in a rehabilitation facility for two weeks.
 Prior to the stroke, Timothy did not have medical coverage, but she later became enrolled in a California Medicaid program.
 A documentary titled "Chicken," which chronicled her stroke and journey, was screened at the Fontaine Auditorium of Samuel Merritt University in Oakland on August 4, 2010.